Annapurna Royal Trek

 Meals: Breakfast, Lunch, and Dinner

-We start our walking to Mati Thana via Thulokot, traversing the Gurung community and their living standards, where we will have lunch.
+We walk to Mati Thana via Thulokot, traversing the Gurung community and their living standards, where we will have lunch.
 After our lunch, we will walk through the Laligurans Jungle and passes the ridge, where the views of massif Annapurna and Lumjung Himal are in front of your eye when you arrive at Lyaklung and overnight in the lodge with the entire board meal.

 Meals: Breakfast, Lunch, and Dinner